LinkedIn Profile Headshot

 What clothes does this style generate?

 The target look is a professional navy blue business suit with a white shirt.
-The aim is a clean business portrait suitable for LinkedIn, resume pages, founder bios, and other professional profile surfaces.
+The aim is a clean business portrait suitable for LinkedIn, resume pages, consulting profiles, and other professional profile surfaces.

 What kind of background does this page create?